Responsible Purchasing Practices

 In the sourcing periods following participation in the awareness training, fewer factories utilizing foreign migrant workers were requested for pre-production authorization.
 During the last calendar year, there were no sites with foreign migrant workers added for production.
 Foreign migrant workers continue to account for less than 1% of the overall worker population because of sourcing partners taking an active role in helping screen suppliers for potential indicators of forced labor.

-In 2019, we made internal structural changes to target two specific improvements.
+We made internal structural changes to target two specific improvements.
 Centralized demand planning was established to facilitate improved order flow and minimize the risk of scheduling suppliers beyond their available capacities.
 Raw material management was centralized with teams in region to help build a more vertical supply chain where our products are manufactured.

-We also have a supplier scorecard that incentivizes strong labor rights and environmental standards as well as other criteria.
+We also have a supplier scorecard that incentivizes strong labor rights as well as other criteria.
 Suppliers who have 20 to 30 years of history with us and have solid compliance performance receive a higher percentage of our order volume.
 The scorecard is reviewed with suppliers regularly to track their performance.